 The situation at present is:

-- There is no advice or regulation, at this time, on any age limits on volunteer driving.
+- There is no advice or regulation on any age limits on volunteer driving.

 We have developed a clear set of guidelines for groups offering driving services.
 One very important point to remember is for the driver to wear a single use face mask.
 Following the Government announcement that face coverings should be worn on public transport and within hospital buildings, GNN recommend that passengers also wear face coverings, although these do not need to be single use masks.
 You can find additional information on face coverings and instructions about how to make a face mask here.
 For those who need lip reading-friendly masks please click here for instructions for making one.